Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Alethia Young - Credit Suisse Securities (USA) LLC

 Hey guys, thanks for taking my question.
-Just maybe one, this is a little more philosophical as well, like how many triple combinations do you kind of want to try like in this first tranche to be kind of almost (47:18) and then you'll see and then you'll take a step back as to see whether you want to add mechanisms on top of that.
-Just maybe just help give a little bit of color about what's going on in the labs and how you're thinking about kind of progress beyond like you're doing with triples?
+Just maybe one that's a little bit more philosophical as well, like how many triple combinations do you kind of want to try, like in this first tranche where you're kind of going with the first four, and then you'll see and then you'll take a step back as to see whether you want to add mechanisms on top of that.
+Just maybe just help us – give a little bit of color about what's going on in the labs and how you're thinking about kind of progress beyond what you're doing with triples?
 Thanks.

 Jeffrey M. Leiden - Vertex Pharmaceuticals, Inc.

 Yes.
-So, obviously we're going to get a lot of information from these four triples, I believe, because we're going to have a very nice set of dataset to (47:42) results with four different combinations.
-And that in addition to the fact that we de-risk that tez/iva double combination both from an efficacy and a safety standpoint.
-It gives me a high level of confidence that one or more of these triples will proceed into Phase III.
-So hopefully that answers that part of the question and it's going to depend obviously on what we see in the second half of this year.
+So, obviously, we're going to get a lot of information from these four triples, I believe, because we're going to have a very nice set of – dataset to (47:42) results with four different combinations.
+And that, in addition to the fact that we de-risk the tez/iva double combination, both from an efficacy and a safety standpoint, gives me a high level of confidence that one or more of these triples will proceed into Phase III.
+So hopefully that answers that part of the question, and it's going to depend obviously on what we see in the second half of this year.

 And to your other question on what's going on in the lab, (48:08) a very active program looking at triples, I think I've talked about this before.
-I think I'm really figured out how we identify these and we've identified tens if not hundreds of additional next-gen correctors.
+We, I think, have really figured out how we identify these, and we've identified tens if not hundreds of additional next-gen correctors.

-Obviously the only one that we're going to bring forward (48:23) something that the field has a favorable profile compared to the ones that we've already done.
+Obviously, the only ones that we're going to bring forward (48:23) something that we feel has a favorable profile compared to the ones that we've already done.
 It could be efficacy.
 It could be PK.
 It could be tolerability.
 And if we see those sorts of things, it's entirely possible that we bring one or more of those new next-gen correctors (48:39) clinic towards the end of this year or next year.
-But I think I don't want to give you the impression that we're dependent on that, because I have a high level of confidence that one or more of these triples certainly (48:53) will be able to proceed with the Phase III.
+But I think – I don't want to give you the impression that we're dependent on that, because I have a high level of confidence that one or more of these triples, certainly (48:53) will be able to proceed with the Phase III.

 Operator